KamenSentai/todo_list/README.md

 - `src/views/includes/database/`

 ## Description
+- Homework about creating a todo list based on PHP and SQL
 - To do app allowing to note down tasks with their priority and their expiry date
 - Each task is associated with an user account
 - _Đừng quên_ means _Don't forget_ in vietnamese language